• Skip to primary navigation

 Prepare your cornbread a day prior to the occasion and microwave it before serving if you think that you'll get extra busy on D-day.

 It gives the bread a sweeter taste too.
-Cornbread is a versatile dish.
+Cornbread is a flexible dish.

 You can add your favorite ingredients and seasonings to make it unique.